Sorare, a platform where users buy and trade NFT football cards to build a fantasy team, is under investigation by the UK’s Gambling Commission.

+Sorare hit back at the comments and said that multiple legal opinions had been sought at every stage since the company was founded.
 A spokesperson wrote “we are very confident Sorare does not offer any forms of regulated gambling.”

-The partnerships brought Sorare a step closer to its ambition of securing deals with the biggest 20 football leagues worldwide with the platform branching out to create tradable NFT football highlights as part of the Bundesliga deal.
+The partnerships brought Sorare a step closer to its ambition of securing deals with the biggest 20 football leagues worldwide and the platform said it would release tradable NFT clips of football highlights following the deal with Bundesliga.

 “While NFTs are easy to purchase, they are notoriously complex to secure,” said Heinmeyer.
 “Individual investors may not understand the risk or how to secure NFT football cards properly, which is something cyber criminals will take advantage of.”